The number of zeros of linear combinations of $L$-functions near the critical line: Strategy of the proof of Theorem , key ingredients and detailed results

 We next describe the different ingredients that are used in the proof of Theorem \ref{AsympLogComb}.
-The first is a discrepancy bound for the joint distribution of the values of the $L$-functions $L_j(s)$, which generalizes the results of Lamzouri, Lester and Radziwill \cite{LLR} for the Riemann zeta function.
+The first is a discrepancy bound for the joint distribution of the values of the $L$-functions $L_j(s)$, which generalizes the results of \cite{LLR} for the Riemann zeta function.
 For $\sigma>1/2$ we let and similarly define the random vector

 For a Borel set $ \B$ in $\mathbb R^{2J}$ and for~$\sigma = 1/2+ 1/G(T) $, we define